If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 On April 23rd, 2006 at 1pm, the bodies of Marc and Debra were found in their basement by a neighbour’s child.

-“He fought to the end,” MHPS Chief Andy McGrogan says, “He was a warrior.
+“He fought to the end,” MHPS Chief Andy McGrogan said.
+“He was a warrior.
 He just didn’t have the same tools that the other guy did.”

-With his last breaths, the father asked Steinke why he was doing this, which came with a chilling response.
+With his last breaths, Marc Richardson asked Steinke why he was doing this, to which Jeremy replied:

 “It’s what your daughter wanted.”

-Jasmine and Jeremy headed upstairs to search out her 8-year-old brother, Jacob, and found him in bed.
-Jacob was stabbed and then had his throat cut from ear-to-ear.
-Neither Jasmine or Steinke would admit to killing the little boy.
+After her parents were dead, Jasmine and Jeremy searched out her 8-year-old brother, Jacob.
+He was asleep in bed.
+Jacob was stabbed fives times and then had his throat cut from ear-to-ear.
+He would be found surrounded by blood-soaked stuffed toys.

 “I truly believed that this person was missing and possibly abducted,” Secondiak said.
 “It wasn’t even in the realm of possibility that she was an accused.”

-Police issued an amber alert.
-But a search of Jasmine’s room, her school locker and her diaries, quickly led them to understand she had actually planned the crime.
+Police issued an amber alert, but a search of Jasmine’s room, her school locker and her diaries, quickly led them to understand she had actually planned the crime herself.

-Located the next day, 130km away in Leader, Saskatchewan, the duo were arrested and charged with three counts of first-degree murder, each.
+Located the next day, 130km away in Leader, Saskatchewan, the duo were arrested and each charged with three counts of first-degree murder.

 Steinke was subsequently found guilty of all counts.
 He was sentenced to three life sentences, one for each count of first-degree murder, to be served concurrently.
 He will be eligible for parole after serving a minimum of twenty-five years.

-On the stand at her own trial, Jasmine said she was only ever “kidding” about killing her family and didn’t think Jeremy would actually do it.
+On the stand at her own trial, Jasmine said she was only ever “kidding” about killing her family, that she didn’t think Jeremy would actually do it.
 When asked why she participated at all, she said: “I loved him so much.
-I thought it would bring us closer together.“
+I thought it would bring us closer together.”
+Oh, child.

 In Canada, under the Youth Criminal Justice Act, any child under the age of 14 at the time a crime is committed cannot be charged as an adult, and cannot be given more than a ten-year sentence.

 On July 9, 2007, Jasmine became the youngest person in Canada to ever be convicted of first-degree murder when she was found guilty on all three charges.
 She was sentenced to the max penalty of ten years.
-Her sentence included credit for eighteen months served pre-trial, to be followed by four years in a psychiatric institution and four-and-a-half years under conditional supervision in the community.
+Her sentence included credit for eighteen months served pre-trial, to be followed by four years in a psychiatric institution and four-and-a-half years under conditional supervision, which included a curfew.

-In September 2011, Jasmine began attending classes at Mount Royal University in Calgary, Alberta, and her curfew was lifted.
-Shortly thereafter, she was released from a ten-year sentence at a psychiatric hospital.
-Few details about Jasmine’s psychiatric assessments were made public other than she was diagnosed with conduct disorder and oppositional defiant disorder.
+In September 2011, Jasmine was given permission by the court to began attending classes at Mount Royal University in Calgary, Alberta.
+Shortly thereafter, she was released from her ten-year sentence at a psychiatric hospital.
+Few details about Jasmine’s psychiatric assessments were made public other than that she was diagnosed with conduct disorder and oppositional defiant disorder.

-Secondiak echoes this sentiment saying: “I’ve seen lots of bad scenes and lots of dead bodies, but very few children and very few children ever in that state,” he said.
+Secondiak echoes this sentiment saying: “I’ve seen lots of bad scenes and lots of dead bodies, but very few children and very few children ever in that state.”.

 And as awful as her crimes were, Secondiak doesn’t think she’s without hope.